pengchao2022/aws-modules-vpc/README.md

 # VPC Module for AWS

-This Terraform module creates a complete VPC infrastructure with public and private subnets, Internet Gateway, and configurable NAT Gateways.
+Devops Turtorial written by pengchao ma, This Terraform module creates a complete VPC infrastructure with public and private subnets, Internet Gateway, and configurable NAT Gateways.

 ## Features